 Loaded Ground Beef Nachos are the ultimate game day food.
 There’s just something about loading crispy tortilla chips with your favorite toppings and then putting them in the oven to bake.
 The flavor of the seasoned ground beef and melty cheese come together for something special — the ultimate party appetizer!

-Best Chips for Ground Beef Nachos
+Best Chips for Nachos

 Chips can make or break your nachos.
 Look for the thickest, sturdiest chips you can find.
 These are the base of your nachos and you will layer all other ingredients on top of the chips.
 Thin chips get soggy and limp, and can break when you lift them.

-Best Ground Beef for Loaded Nachos
+Best Ground Beef for Nachos

 The best ground beef for nachos is 85-90% lean.
 The reason for this is because the fat gives the ground beef juicy flavor, without all the grease.